Isaaclipscomb80/ids2024s/exam/README.md

-This folderr will contain my exams.
+This folder will contain my exams.